 AI & Technology Leadership

-Your Organization Isn't Ready for AI (And That's Why 87% of Initiatives Fail)
+Your Organization Isn't Ready for AI Yet

-Your Organization Isn’t Ready for AI (And That’s Why 87% of Initiatives Fail)
+Your Organization Isn’t Ready for AI Yet

 A framework for building AI-native organizations that thrive—not just survive.